-Why is child privacy & online protection needed?
+Why are children’s privacy rights & online protection needed?

-- Child privacy and online protection can be deployed to limit the use of social media, which may contain adult contents or such content which is not age-appropriate.
-There are many social media networks which have created some protocol to have child privacy protection.
+- Child Support and online protection can be deployed to limit the use of social media, which may contain adult content or such content that is not age-appropriate.
+There are many social media networks that have created some protocol to have child safety Mackay.
 Limiting communication can stop outside contact in conjunction with child education.

 - Crime news and adult-related news and information can confuse and upset younger viewers that cannot understand the broader story.

-- Child protection online is a natural extension of our everyday role in caring for our next generation.
+- child safety Mackay online is a natural extension of our everyday role in caring for the next generation.

 What preventive measures for child privacy protection has been taken by broadcasting and social media companies?

 - Broadcasting companies have led the charge for censorship, privacy, and protection for younger views and most modern providers feature a ‘child lock’ system to limit adult programming where required.
 This can be used to lock channels that provide content not suitable for a child.
 Parents can put a “lock” channel so that their child may not get to see any other channels.
 This is a big step to keep the kids safe from adult content.

 - Social media companies are also aware of the issue.
 For example, Facebook doesn’t allow users to create an account for those under 13 years of age.
 Likewise, many social media networks allow for complaints and other banning and suspension tools that reduce abuse.

 How are kids misusing and violating the protections?

 The modern generation child can be technically-savvy.
 From time-to-time, they use their skills to contravene the rules that have been set.
 It is in a kid’s nature to see what they can get away with too, right?

 - Services require a password.
 This can be circumvented if they see it being entered in… so be careful.